-E. Parent Participation
+D. Parent Participation

-Parent participation at each Discovery Charter School is vital to the success of a program based on small group developmental instruction.
+Parent participation at Discovery Charter School is vital to the success of a program based on small group developmental instruction.
 Each family will make an educated decision to choose to enroll their child in the Charter School's program.
 Each family will be asked to complete a commitment form which specifies how the family will contribute to the success of the program.

-The Discovery Board has adopted policies to specify the details of parent participation.
-Such policies will be included in the parent handbook provided to all parents.
-Through these policies Discovery II will strive to ensure that parents can participate in ways which reflect their own skills, interests, and talents, as well as taking into consideration classroom/program needs and the constraints of family, work, and other commitments outside of Discovery II.
+The Discovery Charter School Board has adopted policies to specify the details of parent participation.
+Such policies are included in the parent handbook provided to all parents.
+Through these policies Discovery strives to ensure that parents can participate in ways which reflect their own skills, interests, and talents, as well as taking into consideration classroom/program needs and the constraints of family, work, and other commitments outside of Discovery.

-In addition, Discovery II is committed to supporting parents in their participation by providing parent education through teacher-led meetings, speaker meetings, and a parent education library available to all parents.
+In addition, Discovery is committed to supporting parents in their participation by providing parent education through teacher-led meetings, speaker meetings, and a parent education library available to all parents.

-F. Program Site Council
+E. Program Site Council